Celebrating 50 Years in Business

 The latest transformations in our history and one designed to work in conjunction with our 50-year celebration was our company’s rebrand, highlighted by a new logo and website.
 The new logo displays a bold, modern look for P&P with interlocking P’s that signify the close relationship between all stakeholders at P&P. Overall, P&P decided it was time to refresh our logo to represent the current culture of the company and the ever-growing mindset of the company.

 To the outside world, our logo reflects the close partnership between family, company, customers and employees, all working together to provide value in the form of plastic parts.
 However, internally, the logo has a slightly different meaning.

 “In the context of 50 years, this logo represents the next generation of the company,” said Pruis.
 “In the early years, my Dad [Warren] had a couple of different versions of the logo.
 In 1995, they wanted to do a rebrand, which was also the same time the second generation was coming on.
 That rebranded logo was the one that we just retired, and it served us well for 25 years.”

 Rain Check: The Effect of the COVID-19 Pandemic

-While our celebrations may have been put on hold for the time being, P&P continues our dedication to doing everything we can to build on our cornerstones of continuous improvement and scientific injection molding.
-We continue to strive to create repeatable successes in route to becoming a world-class injection molder.
-Reaching this status is more of a journey than a destination, but P&P would not be where we are today and would not have had the success that we have celebrated without the incredible and dedicated team that continues to help us grow.
+While our celebrations have paused, for the time being, P&P continues our dedication to doing everything we can to build on our cornerstones of continuous improvement and scientific injection molding.
+We continue to strive to create repeatable successes in the route to becoming a world-class injection molder.
+Reaching this status is more of a journey than a destination, but P&P would not be where we are today and would not have had the success we have experienced without the incredible and dedicated team that continues to help us grow.